 Prepayment or Call Risk.
 Many fixed income securities give the issuer the option to prepay or call the security prior to its maturity date.
 Issuers often exercise this right when interest rates fall.
 Accordingly, if the Fund holds a fixed income security that can be prepaid or called prior to its maturity date, it may not benefit fully from the increase in value that other fixed income securities generally experience when interest rates fall.
-Upon prepayment of the security, the Fund also would be forced to reinvest the proceeds at then current yields, which would be lower than the yield of the security that was prepaid or called.
-In addition, if the Fund purchases a fixed income security at a premium (at a price that exceeds its stated par or principal value), the Fund may lose the amount of the premium paid in the event of prepayment.
+Upon prepayment of the security, the Fund also would be forced to reinvest the proceeds at then current yields, which would be lower than the yield of the security that exceeds its stated par or principal value), the Fund may lose the amount of the premium paid in the event of prepayment.